jeshraghian/snntorch/docs/tutorials/tutorial_3.rst

 1.4 Code Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let’s code this neuron together:
+Implementing this neuron in Python looks like this:

 ::